-We meet on the third Thursday of each month at the Oshtemo Township Hall.
-This meeting usually consists of an entertaining and educational program, a business meeting, refreshments and a social time.
+We often meet on the third Thursday of each month at the Oshtemo Township Hall.
+This meeting usually consists of an entertaining and educational program, refreshments, a social time and a business meeting.
 Visitors are always welcome at these free meetings and membership is open to everyone for a very small fee.
 Oshtemo Township is located within Kalamazoo County in the state of Michigan.
 The Township office is located at 7275 West Main Street, Kalamazoo Michigan.

 A major project is assisting Oshtemo Township in the restoration of the heritage home of one of Oshtemo's first settlers, Benjamin and Maria Drake.
 The Drake house is located at 927 North Drake Road, Kalamazoo, Michigan.
 This 14-room house was built in 1853 and rebuilt in 1883.
 The last time it was a family home was in 1994, when Helen Frays sometimes lived in it.
 The house was abandoned at that time until Oshtemo Township Officers rescued it from a plan to destroy it.
 The Oshtemo Historical Society partners with the township in restoring the home and developing a 26-acre park for public use.